jeremyikwuje/simple-paystack-wallet/readme.md

 define( 'BASE', 'demo.abegpay.com/wallet' );
 ```

+Run the code to see how it work.

 ### Setting BASE URL for different servers

 XAMPP server, your Base URL should look like this: